AviatrixSystems/Docs/HowTos/config_FortiGate.rst

   Note: If you need further clarification on FireNet subnets, please see this link:  `FireNet Subnets <https://www.lucidchart.com/publicSegments/view/f0bbe123-cbf7-4339-88df-a51eee2da631/image.pdf>`_

-- Using AWS console assing an Elastic IP address to Management and WAN interfaces (Eth0 and Eth2)
+- Using AWS console, assign an Elastic IP address to Management and WAN interfaces (Eth0 and Eth2)